oasys-elettra-kit/OASYS1-Wiser/README.md

 3) Restart OASYS.

-    a) If it complains about WofryWiser, then install WofryWiser and LibWiser manually through add-on manager [advanced users].
+    a) If it complains about wofrywiser, then install wofrywiser and LibWiser manually through add-on manager [advanced users].
 Restart OASYS again.

     b) If you are experiencing other issues, please report them